endemic/writing-grid-based-games/04-puzzle.md

 ---
 If you've ever played around with [old versions of Mac OS](https://infinitemac.org/), you'll be familiar with the concept of "desk accessories."
 These were small programs that could run alongside the currently running main app (the original Mac OS could only run one program at a time).
 One of the desk accessories was an implementation of the classic "[15 puzzle](https://en.wikipedia.org/wiki/15_puzzle)", programmed by [Andy Hertzfeld](https://www.folklore.org/StoryView.py?project=Macintosh&story=Puzzle.txt).
 Another example of this type of puzzle is an [easter egg](https://finalfantasy.fandom.com/wiki/15_Puzzle) in the classic NES game, Final Fantasy.

 This sort of game is a perfect candidate for a grid, and is an especially good one to start off with.
-The puzzle board can be represented as a 4x4 two-dimensional array, with each cell containing a value from 1 &mdash; 16 (16 being the "empty" space).
+The puzzle board can be represented as a 4x4 grid, with each cell containing a value from 1 &mdash; 16 (16 being the "empty" space).
 The grid can be initialized randomly, then play occurs by clicking or tapping a tile that is next to the empty space.
-The tile then moves into the empty spot; continued interaction will (hopefully) order all the tiles.
+The tile then moves into the empty spot; the game continues until all the tiles are sorted from low to high.

-Setup is simple: we have a list of strings that represent each tile, and randomly insert them into the 4x4 "state" array.
+Setup is simple &mdash; we have a list of strings that represent each tile, and randomly insert them into the 4x4 "state" array.
+Download the [grid.js project template]() and make these changes to `game.js`:

-<pre><code class="language-diff-javascript diff-highlight">
-- const rows = 10;
+<pre><code class="language-diff-javascript diff-highlight">- const rows = 10;
 - const columns = 10;
 + const rows = 4;
 + const columns = 4;